Keke Palmer: 2020s

 In 2022, Palmer starred in Alice, directed by Krystin Ver Linden, which had its world premiere at the 2022 Sundance Film Festival.
 She served as narrator on Not So Pretty, a documentary investigating the beauty industry directed by Kirby Dick and Amy Ziering for HBO Max.
 Palmer also voiced the character of Izzy Hawthorne in the Pixar animated film Lightyear, a spinoff of the Toy Story film series.
 That same year, she starred as Emerald Haywood in the Jordan Peele-directed science-fiction horror Nope for which she received critical attention; her performance won the New York Film Critics Circle Award for Best Supporting Actress.
 In August 2022, Palmer debuted as host of an NBC reboot of the game show Password, with Jimmy Fallon as executive producer/permanent celebrity guest.
 For the last three episodes of Karma's World, in September 2022, Palmer voiced Cece Dupree, a conniving and ruthless rapper.

 On February 9, 2023, it was announced that Palmer was set to star alongside Sacha Baron Cohen in the David O. Russell film Super Toys.
 The film is a period piece set in the 1970s.
 In June 2023, it was announced Palmer had been invited to join The Academy as an actor.
-Palmer starred in Usher’s music video for his single "Boyfriend", which was released on August 16, 2023.
+Palmer starred in Usher's music video for his single "Boyfriend", which was released on August 16, 2023.
 In June 2024, Palmer started a girl group called DivaGurl; similar to The Pussycat Dolls, where Nicole Scherzinger is the lead singer, Palmer is the lead singer of DivaGurl.
 In 2025, Palmer co-headlined the film One of Them Days with SZA and received widespread critical acclaim.

+On August 4, 2026, NBC announced Palmer would be the new host of The Voice in its 31st season set to premiere in 2027, replacing long-time host, Carson Daly.